eap/eap.github.io/_posts/2025-03-14-restarting-my-blog.md

 ---

 Over the years I've had a variety of outlets for my thoughts and projects.
-Social media has been a primary outlet for casual authorship; and during my 2014 Google Summer of Code internship with Biopython, I was required to maintain a blog documenting my progress.
+Social media has been a primary outlet for casual authorship.
+During my 2014 Google Summer of Code internship with Biopython, I was required to maintain a blog documenting my progress.
 I enjoyed the process of writing a blog but ultimately my blog languished after the internship wrapped up.

-When I started a first professional role at Google FiberI effectively stopped writing in my leisure time; most of my creative and technical energy went into that jobs.
+When I started my first professional role at Google Fiber, I effectively stopped writing in my leisure time; most of my creative and technical energy went into my career.
 As my family grew, my time for side-projects shrank commensurately.

 It's 2025 now and circumstances have shifted enough that I'm ready, and motivated, to restart the habit.
 One big factor here is my decision to move away